Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 26 November 2024 18.21.58 UTC
+- WIB: Selasa, 26 November 2024 19.51.54 UTC
-- WITA: Selasa, 26 November 2024 19.21.58 UTC
+- WITA: Selasa, 26 November 2024 20.51.54 UTC
-- WIT: Selasa, 26 November 2024 20.21.58 UTC
+- WIT: Selasa, 26 November 2024 21.51.54 UTC

 Kutipan Inspiratif:
-"One original thought is worth a thousand mindless quotings."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: inspirational
+Kategori: technology